nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 | Predictions not shown | 49           | 36           | 63       |
 | All labels          | 53           | 37           | 58       |

-The above table shows the different label counts when users were shown predictions, were not shown predictions and when considering both scenarios.
-Whilst there are differences, they are small.
-We knew that some edge case images were hard to classify and received equal numbers of votes for multiple classes.
+The above table shows the different label counts when users were shown model predictions, were not shown model predictions and the combination of both.
+The differences are small.
+We knew that some edge case images were hard to classify, these are the ones that received equal numbers of votes for multiple classes.
 We also knew that some users made mistakes whilst labelling these images with the label tool.
-This might have explained some of the small differences in labelling - it does not seem like the prediction being shown had a significant impact.
+This might have explained some of the small differences we see in the above table.
+The prediction being shown doesn't seem to have had a significant impact.

 There were nine occasions where the labels changed depending on whether or not predictions were shown, this number excluded the five images that were shown in Figure 6.
 All of these images had a confidence of no greater than 64% across all 14 votes.
 Given the confidence was low and the images are edge-case, it is not surprising that the label changed.
 The nature of these images is more likely to explain the changing label, as opposed to users being shown the prediction.

 Across the whole dataset and considering all 14 voters, 82% of labels agreed with model predictions and 39% of labels had 100% confidence in their label.

-There are plentiful ways to improve this section of the experiment for future studies.
-If we are to move on to a medical dataset and let clinicians use the tool, we may wish to time how long it takes them to label each image and therefore remove certain votes if not enough time was taken.
-We may also want a back button or an 'I don't know' button, alongside using a larger cohort of labellers to try and get statistically significant results.
+There are plenty of ways to improve this section of the experiment for future studies.
+We have already mentioned the use of a timer, but if we are to move on to a medical dataset and let clinicians use the tool, we may also want a back button or an 'I don't know' button, alongside using a larger cohort of labellers to try and get statistically significant results.

 ## Interactive Tool